How to Import a Car from Japan: The Rules and Regulations

 These dealers collect their stocks from the auction sites, so their prices will be a bit higher.
 If you can’t find any trustworthy channel to purchase from the auction sites, local dealers are the second-best option.

-Private Sellers
+Private sellers

 The last option of how to import a car from Japan is to purchase from a private seller.
-However, proceed with the transaction only when you can completely trust the seller with providing you the car as promised.
+However, proceed with the transaction only when you can completely trust the seller with providing you with the car as promised.